 This action deletes all user changes.
 Device name, logs, and wireless settings are preserved.

 Use Raw data debug to supplement the raw data log with additional data for debugging purposes.
-You can read how to enable the Raw data debug option here.
 This feature provides more information on the RTK calculation that can be used for debugging purposes in particular cases.

 This option turns off after rebooting the receiver.

 Use Secure access to Reach to protect your Reach RS2/RS2+ from being visible from outside the local network.

 Change the receiver and hotspot name